1343744768/Multiattention-UNet/README.md

 Details of MA-UNet
 ------------------------
-Please cite our papers if the code is useful for you.
+You can learn the details of MA-UNet through the paper as follow, and please cite our papers if the code is useful for you.
 Thank you! <br>
  * MDPI and ACS Style <br>
 Sun, Y.; Bi, F.; Gao, Y.; Chen, L.; Feng, S. A Multi-Attention UNet for Semantic Segmentation in Remote Sensing Images.
 Symmetry 2022, 14, 906. https://doi.org/10.3390/sym14050906 <br>